Elizabeth Harvest

-Elizabeth Harvest is a 2018 science-fiction thriller film that was written and directed by Sebastian Gutierrez.
-The film premiered at South by Southwest on March 10, 2018, and stars Abbey Lee as the titular Elizabeth, a young woman who discovers that her new husband is hiding secrets.
+Elizabeth Harvest is a 2018 American science fiction thriller film written and directed by Sebastian Gutiérrez.
+The film stars Abbey Lee as the titular Elizabeth, a young woman who discovers that her new husband is hiding secrets.
+It premiered at South by Southwest on March 10, 2018, and was released in the United States on August 10, 2018.

 Plot

-Elizabeth, a new bride, is brought home on her wedding day by her husband Dr Henry Kellenberg.
-Henry’s house is palatial and only two other people live there; the housekeeper Claire, and Henry’s adult son Oliver (who is blind).
+Elizabeth, a new bride, is brought home on her wedding day by her husband Dr. Henry Kellenberg.
+Henry's house is palatial and only two other people live there; the housekeeper Claire, and Henry's adult son Oliver, who is blind.
 Henry shows Elizabeth around the house, telling her that she can enter any room except one, which is located in the basement.

 After Henry leaves for work each day, Elizabeth is left to her own devices.
-Initially, her new clothing and jewellery, and the various luxuries provided by her new home are sufficient to entertain her.
+Initially her new clothing and jewellery, and the various luxuries provided by her new home are sufficient to entertain her.
 But eventually her curiosity gets the better of her and she explores the forbidden room, where she discovers clones of herself.
 She runs out of the room in a panic, leaving the door open.
-When Henry returns, he quickly discovers her deceit and brutually murders Elizabeth.
+When Henry returns, he quickly discovers her deceit and brutally murders Elizabeth.
 Claire and Oliver help him to dispose of her corpse in a shallow grave in the grounds.

-Six weeks later, another “Elizabeth” is traveling home with Henry after their wedding, exactly as before.
+Six weeks later, another "Elizabeth" is traveling home with Henry after their wedding, exactly as before.
 The new Elizabeth goes through the same experiences, also discovering the room with the clones, except she manages to kill Henry before he can kill her.
 When Oliver and Claire find out what has happened and that Henry is dead, Claire has a heart attack and is taken to the hospital.